View David Guido's Obituary on TheDay.com and share memories

 He was a larger than life presence in the raising of his grandchildren.
 He was caring, loyal and generous to family and friends.

-David was predeceased but his first wife Arlene; daughter Linda Sala; and brothers, John, Anthony, Francis; and sister Helen.
+David was predeceased by his first wife Arlene; daughter Linda Sala; and brothers, John, Anthony, Francis; and sister Helen.

 He is survived by sons, Paul of Westminster, Vt., son Mark Guido (Paula) of Waterford; grandchildren, Elizabeth Lyford, David T. Guido (Caroline), Stephanie Guido Henry (Jared), Jessica Bonin (Chris).
 He leaves behind great-grandchildren, Taylor and Jack Lyford, Anna, Katherine and Leila Guido.